 A special thanks to members of the public who took the time to fill out the survey, offer online feedback on the goals and objectives, and/or attended a public meeting.
-Thank you to the stakeholder groups who took the time to speak with Town staff members and share their interests, concerns, and ideas for the Plan.
+Thank you to the stakeholder groups who took the time to speak with Town staff members and share their interests, concern, and ideas for the Plan.

-RECOMMENDED TO ADOPT BY RESOLUTION 1-2022- November 15, 2022 By the Town of Farmington Plan Commission
+RECOMMENDED TO ADOPT BY RESOLUTION xxxx - Date, 2022 By the Town of Farmington Plan Commission

-ADOPTED BY ORDINANCE 1-2023 - January 3, 2023 By the Town of Farmington Town Board
+ADOPTED BY ORDINANCE #xxxx- date, 2021 By the Town of Farmington Town Board